egouldo/VicBioCon17_data_wrangling/README.md

 # "Data Wrangling for Ecologists": Course Materials to accompany the workshop Victorian Biodiversity Conference (2017)

-Please note these materials are still in active development as of 2 February 2017.
+Please note these materials are still in active development as of 4th February February 2017.

 [https://vicbiocon17.dryfta.com/en/](https://vicbiocon17.dryfta.com/en/)

 Code here is copyright of Elise Gould, 2017.

 Data copyright Tanja Straka, 2016, paper doi: [doi: 10.1002/ece3.2224](doi: 10.1002/ece3.2224)

+# About the structure of this repository, where to find what you need

+1. Welcome to the README, you are here.

+2. Getting started: setting up your software on your computer

+3. data: all the data files you will need for working through challenges and running through provided examples

+4.

+assets - you won't need this -- just for rendering the images to appear on the web in github.

+src - not needed for the workshop, but preserved her for posteritys sake.
+These R scripts generated some of the dataset inside the `./data/` folder.
+Open them up if you would like to take a look at  real-world examples of data-wrangling.

 - ADD LINK TO THIS REPOSOTIRY: WHERE TO FIND IT SO PARTICIPANTS CAN View the docs on their computer and follow instructions.